Article · May 8, 2026

 Can I update the extension after it's published without a re-review?

 No. Every update goes through review.
-Most updates that do not change permissions, host permissions, or sensitive APIs review within 1 to 3 days (Google's stated SLA is "90% of submissions reviewed within 3 days").
+Most updates that do not change permissions or host permissions review within 1 to 3 days (Google's stated SLA is "90% of submissions reviewed within 3 days").
 Updates that add new permissions or new host patterns trigger a deeper review that can take longer, sometimes 2 weeks.
 The fix is to minimize permissions on the initial submission and avoid adding more later.